acammarat/pindol/examples/README.md

 First, we have to use phonopy to obtain the FORCE_CONSTANTS file containing the force constants calculated at small displacements, for which the harmonic expansion of the potential energy is supposed to be a good approximation.
 For this step, the reader is referred to the [PHONOPY](https://phonopy.github.io/phonopy) web site.
 The units of the FORCE_CONSTANTS must be eV/Ang<sup>2</sup>.

-Then we need to choose a list of q-points which constitutes the q-set; for example
+Then, we need to choose a list of q-points which constitutes the q-set; for example

 ```
    0.000000000000000    0.000000000000000    0.000000000000000